antvis/G2Plot/docs/api/options/meta.en.md

 <description> _(v: any, k?: number) => any_ **optional**</description>

-The tick formatting function affects the display of data on Axis, Legend, and Tooltip.
+The tick formatting function, inputs value and value index, returns formatted value, affects the display of data on Axis, Legend, and Tooltip.

 ### MetaOption.range